edcedcedcedc/computer-science-curriculum-ossu/README.md

 - Fundamentals Of Physics-1: around 80% of the course done, I need a final push to it, and will close this and move forward

 - Because of the Google Summer of Code I have to modify the schedule.

+### HEAD
+30/05/2025
+- Fundamentals of Physics 1 - done, it was hard, but as a cs student, I have nothing to do with physics only mostly at conceptual lvl, so I understand it know, maybe I'll take Fundamentals of Physics 2, sometime in the near future.
+- Data Structures - still in progress, a hard class as well, the labs, and hw, are no joke.
+- Math for Cs - Tree hw8
+- Introduction to Probability - lecture 5 or 6, don't even remeber, hw3
 <br>